Practice Area Overview

-This definition was published in partnership with Zarco Einhorn Salkowski & Brito attorneys.
+This definition was published in partnership with national leading attorneys in franchise law, Zarco Einhorn Salkowski, P.A.

 Franchise law is governed by many different rules and regulatory bodies and is a combination of common, statutory and regulatory law.
 In simple terms, these laws are a combination of both federal and state rules that govern the registration of franchises, the relationship between franchisors and franchisees, as well as the offer and sale of franchises.
 The Federal Trade Commission (FTC) oversees all aspects of Franchise Law on a federal basis.

 Franchise attorneys provide legal resolutions to business transactions and disputes that often includes breach, contracts, copyright, employment, misrepresentation, securities, structuring, operating agreements, real estate, trademarks and transactions.